defenseunicorns/uds-cli/README.md

 In the example above, the `OUTPUT` variable is created as part of a Zarf Action in the [output-var](src/test/packages/zarf/no-cluster/output-var) package, and the [receive-var](src/test/packages/zarf/no-cluster/receive-var) package expects a variable called `OUTPUT`.

 ### Sharing Variables Across Multiple Packages
 If a Zarf variable has the same name in multiple packages and you don't want to set it multiple times via the import/export syntax, you can set an environment variable prefixed with `UDS_` and it will be applied to all the Zarf packages in a bundle.
 For example, if multiple packages require a `DOMAIN` variable, you could set it once with a `UDS_DOMAIN` environment variable and it would be applied to all packages.
+Note that this can also be done with the `shared` key in the `uds-config.yaml` file.

 ### Variable Precedence and Specificity
 In a bundle, variables can come from 4 sources.
 Those sources and their precedence are shown below in order of least to most specificity:
 - Variables declared in a Zarf pkg
 - Variables `import`'ed from a bundle package's `export`
+- Variables configured in the `shared` key in a `uds-config.yaml`
-- Variables configured in `uds-config.yaml`
+- Variables configured in the `packages` key in a `uds-config.yaml`
 - Variables set with an environment variable prefixed with `UDS_` (ex. `UDS_OUTPUT`)

 That is to say, variables set as environment variables take precedence over all other variable sources.